nik-ti/tg-gift-bot/README.md

 ## 🐳 Docker Usage

-You can run the bot via Docker.
-The process includes one-time Telegram authorization and background launch.
+You can run the bot via Docker:

 ### 1. Build the Docker image